 In order to be eligible students must:

-- not have accepted other institutional aid or tuition benefit (i.e. Scholarships, etc.).
+- Not have accepted other institutional aid or tuition benefit (i.e. Scholarships, tuition discounts, etc.).

 How does it work?

-- GAs are awarded a $3,200 tuition based grant in return for 150 hours of work each semester.
+- GA’s are awarded a $3,200 tuition based grant in return for 150 hours of work each semester (Fall and Spring).

-Graduate assistant positions for Spring 2016 can be located on the eCareerCenter.
-Only complete applications will be considered.
-If you have any questions about this process, please contact our office at 518-454-5143 or email@example.com.
+If you have any questions about the GA program, please contact our office at 518-454-5143 or email@example.com.